 This section will help you implement the things you have planned for.
 This part is hard.
-But if you follow the steps below you will gain their cooperation in workplace without any hassle.
+But if you follow the steps below, you will gain their cooperation in the workplace without any hassle.

-- Ask them to make a questionnaire: After delivering your plans to them, ask them to jointly make a questionnaire which will include everything they’ve in their mind for the upcoming project.
-Ask for their cooperation in workplace.
+- Ask them to make a questionnaire: After delivering your plans to them, ask them to jointly make a questionnaire that will include everything they’ve in their mind for the upcoming project.
+Ask for their cooperation in the workplace.

 - Deal with the questionnaire: Look at the questionnaire.
 Can you answer them all?
 If yes, write down all your answers and then give a short presentation on the queries of your team.
-If you can’t answer all then pick them out and do a session of brainstorming.
-Ask them to come up with ideas to solve the particular queries which no-one has any idea about.
-The select the best alternative.
+If you can’t answer all, pick them out and do a brainstorming session.
+Ask them to come up with ideas to solve particular queries that no one knows about.
+They select the best alternative.

 - Motivation time: Once this part is done, now you need to tell them why you need their cooperation.
 This is the time when you need to motivate them to listen.
 You will only gain their cooperation when they’re motivated enough.

-- What’s in it for them: If they don’t feel motivated enough ask them what is making them resistant.
+- What’s in it for them: If they don’t feel motivated enough, ask them what is making them resistant.
 There can be one or two things they may get concerned about.
-At this time, you need to present what’s in it for them.
+You need to present what’s in it for them now.
 Tell them exactly what they will get out of it if they cooperate.
-If they get motivated and agree for cooperation, then you can go to the next step.
-Otherwise, go for designing a sensitivity training which will help them understand the whole scenario and as a result, you will be able to gain their cooperation.
+If they get motivated and agree to cooperate, then you can go to the next step.
+Otherwise, go for designing a sensitivity training which will help them understand the whole scenario, and as a result, you will be able to gain their cooperation.

 - Tell them how: This is one of the most important parts of the whole process.
 While trying to gain their cooperation, they forget to guide employees about how to do the work.
-As a result, even after gaining the cooperation the project fails to achieve the deliverables expected out of it.
-As per the structure tell them step by step about how to start the process, how to meet the ends and how to finish.
+As a result, even after gaining cooperation, the project fails to achieve its deliverables.
+As per the structure, tell them step by step about how to start the process, meet the ends, and finish.
 Promise them to be there whenever they need you.
-For that, an essential part is to create an open door policy.
-Along with that create an automatic feedback system which will allow you to control the whole process and not worry about course corrections at a later stage.
+For that, an essential part is to create an open-door policy.
+Also, create an automatic feedback system that will allow you to control the whole process and not worry about course corrections later.

-- Provide resources: Before assigning them any resources, make sure that you have your budget calculated.
-Once you assign the resources, you can’t take back.
+- Provide resources: Before assigning them any help, ensure you have your budget calculated.
+Once you assign the resources, you can’t take them back.
 So be prudent and assign resources according to the constraints of the project.
-If you maintain transparency you will gain the cooperation of your employees.
+If you maintain transparency, you will gain the cooperation of your employees.

 You may wonder why we have etched out the entire process from beginning to completion in this article.
 The reason is gaining cooperation is not a quick fix.
 It’s a process and sometimes very long.
-So only talking about few things will not gain cooperation at workplace.
-You need to do the whole thing, again and again, and again.
+So only talking about a few things will not gain cooperation at the workplace.
+It would be best if you did the whole thing again and again and again.

-Finally, it should be mentioned that there are particularly three elements of gaining cooperation at workplace.
+Finally, it should be mentioned that there are mainly three elements in gaining cooperation at the workplace.
 Let’s look at them briefly.

-- Trust: If you want to gain the cooperation of others the common thread between you and them should be a relationship of trust.
-If they don’t trust you then by no means you can gain their cooperation.
+- Trust: If you want to gain the cooperation of others, the common thread between you and them should be a relationship of trust.
+If they don’t trust you, then by no means can you gain their cooperation.
 But how to build trust?
 You need to follow the above steps as a guide to ensure trust.
-The only thing you need to make sure that they should know that you are always thinking about their well-being and not exploiting them because of your authority or position.
-If you can ensure that their trust, gaining their cooperation is just a byproduct.
+The only thing you need to make sure that they should know is that you are always thinking about their well-being and not exploiting them because of your authority or position.
+Suppose you can ensure that their trust and gaining their cooperation is just a byproduct.

 - Integrity: Gaining cooperation depends on the integrity of the manager.
-If you think you can do something wrong and they will not notice, you are in an illusion.
-Remember they observe everything and know everything that you do.
-If you keep your words, flawlessly execute what you preach and take responsibility for your mistakes, they will notice and will silently value you.
+You are in an illusion if you think you can do something wrong, and they will not notice.
+Remember, they observe everything and know everything that you do.
+If you keep your word, flawlessly execute what you preach, and take responsibility for your mistakes, they will notice and will silently value you.
 Thus, when you need to have their cooperation, they’ll be ready and willing.

-This is a comprehensive guide to gaining the cooperation in the workplace of others.
+This is a comprehensive guide to gaining cooperation in the workplace of others.
 If you follow the advice mentioned here, gaining cooperation from your employees or subordinates will become significantly easier.
-Do not know where to start?
-Pick up any advice from here and just start.
-Once you start you will eventually figure it out.
+Do you not know where to start?
+Pick up any advice from here and start.
+Once you start, you will eventually figure it out.

-Here are some articles that will help you to get more detail about the Workplace Cooperation so just go through the link
+Here are some articles that will help you to get more detail about Workplace Cooperation, so just go through the link.